Learn About Today’s Cutting Edge Optometric Technology

 - Rapid, non-invasive, and painless

-- It Provides high-resolution pictures of the retina and sub-surface of the eyes.
+- High-resolution pictures of the retina and sub-surface of the eyes

-- Instantaneous, direct visualization of the shape and structure of ocular tissue
+- Instant, direct visualization of the shape and structure of ocular tissue

-Doctors get color-coded cross-sectional pictures of the retina through an OCT scan.
-These high-resolution pictures transform the early diagnosis and treatment of eye diseases such as wet and dry age-related macular degeneration, glaucoma, retinal detachment, and diabetic retinopathy.
+Doctors receive color-coded, cross-sectional images of the retina.
+These high-resolution scans have transformed early diagnosis and treatment of conditions such as wet and dry age-related macular degeneration, glaucoma, retinal detachment, and diabetic retinopathy.

 Autorefractor